 All visitors are required to check in at the office before going to the classroom.
-ALL VISITORS MUST SIGN IN AND GET A VISITOR'S BADGE FROM THE OFFICE.
+If you come to eat lunch with your child, lunch must be only with your child, students are not allowed to bring a friend.ALL VISITORS MUST SIGN IN AND GET A VISITOR'S BADGE FROM THE OFFICE.
 Visitors are not permitted to go to any classroom once students are in the building unless given authorization first from the office.